2. Make an appeal to the Social Security Tribunal

 In the Notice, include why you think the reconsideration decision was wrong.
 Keep your reasons as simple as possible, and talk about the fact that you were disabled at the time being considered, and will continue to be disabled into the future.

 You must attach a copy of your reconsideration decision to the Notice.
 If you can't find your reconsideration decision, you can contact Service Canada to get a copy.
 You can contact a local office or call 1-800-622-6232.

 You should attach any documents that support the reasons why you think that you should be getting .
-You must file your documents within one year of filing your Notice to Appeal.
+You must file your documents within 20 months of filing your Notice to Appeal.
 If you are late sending in your documents, you will have to ask the Tribunal to accept them and explain why they are late.

 You can send the Notice to the Tribunal by mail, fax, or email.

 Sending in your Notice of Appeal is called “filing”.